 Yeah, well I kind of forgot about all this until my foray through Nicaragua.
 It’s amazing how much you learn and retain when you travel overland through different countries.

-The 80′s were a different time and back then I did not have an understanding of the cold war at the time–as I was 6 when all of this was going on.
+The 80’s were a different time and back then I did not have an understanding of the Cold War, as I was 6 when all of this was going on.
 But the Russians were behind the rulers of Nicaragua–and we were doing everything we could to get any Russian backed governments out of power.
-Hence all of that nonsense, and hence the devastation that Nicaraguans have endured to their infrastructure, economy, and way of life.
+Hence all of that nonsense, and the devastation that Nicaraguans have endured to their infrastructure, economy, and way of life.

 Fast forward to present day and tourism has been a huge force in Nicaragua’s recovery.
-But, Nicaragua is still very poor, and developing albeit slowly.
+Despite this, Nicaragua is still very poor, and developing slowly.
 Everything is mega cheap.
 More so than most Latin American countries I have visited, with the exception of Bolivia.
-It is encouraging to see how many tourists are flocking to Nicaragua.
+It is encouraging to see how many tourists are flocking here.
 It is touted as the safest country in Central America–even safer than Costa Rica.